-The budget form (form B) is an Excel-file with three sheets
+The budget form (form B) is an Excel-file with six sheets

 - Sheet 1: The total project budget

 - Sheet 2: Gantt chart (incl. guidelines)

+- Sheet 3: A list of milestones

+- Sheet 4: A list of deliverables

-- Sheet 3: A list of delivery types to be used when completing the Gantt chart.
+- Sheet 5: A list of delivery types to be used when completing the Gantt chart.

+- Sheet 6: An example of a Gantt-chart

 Guidelines for the sheet 'Total project budget' is provided below.
 Instructions as to completing the Gantt chart appear from sheet 2 'Gantt chart'.
-An example of a completed budget form and Gantt chart is available at the website together with the application material.
+Instructions for filling in Sheet 3 with "Milestones" and Sheet 4 with "Deliverables" appear from these, where examples are also included (must be deleted when filling in the sheet).